niftools/blender_niftools_addon/docs/development/design.rst

 1. Write regression test for desired feature.
 2. Run the test.
-3. Fix the first exception that occurs.
+3. Fix the first exception that occurs, and commit the fix.
 4. Go back to step 2 until no more exceptions are raised.
 5. Do the next 2.6.x release.
 6. Listen to feedback from users, and go back to step 1.